Want to master the back-and-forth of pickleball? Get a grip on the bounce!

 • Adapting to Your Opponent: If you know your opponent has a wicked drop shot, maybe you don’t want to rush the net as aggressively.
 Adapt your position based on their tendencies.

-See also SECOND SERVE: Do You Get 2 Serves In Pickleball
+See also LET SERVE: Is There Let In Pickleball

 What strategies can players employ to maximize the benefit of the two-bounce rule?